in your browser.

 casts to maintain

 .
 This is a DPS and self-healing loss in exchange for reducing more incoming damage and managing burst.
 This is a good talent for extremely dangerous bosses, and a fairly weak one otherwise.
-The degree to which you are punished for using

 : Reduces the cost of